Rich House Poor House

-Rich House Poor House is a British Television program starring Craig Kelly, Tertta Saarikko, Adam Stott and others.
+Rich House Poor House is a British Television program starring Craig Kelly, Adam Stott and others.
 The program is directed by Danny Fildes, Marcus English, Simon Bowyer and others.
 The first episode was aired on 30 March 2017.
 The airing network is Channel 5.

 The program is created and produced by Claire Collinson-Jones, Emma Read, Jon Durbridge, David Emerson and others under Hat Trick Productions.

 Plot

 Two families from completely opposite ends of the financial spectrum and class divide swap homes, budgets and social status for seven days to discover how the other side lives.